RaghuGannaram/SystemDesignCrashCourse/projects/URL Shortener/url-shortener.md

     -   Implement caching for the URL Shortening and Redirection Service to store recently accessed short URLs.
     -   Use a caching system like **Redis** or **Memcached**.
+    -   **Cache System Configuration Recommendations**

+            -   Cache Hit Rate:             Cache hit rate is commonly around 80%, so let's estimate it as 80%.
+            -   Cache Miss Rate:            Cache miss rate = 100% - Cache hit rate = 20%.
+            -   Eviction Policy:            Use a Least Recently Used (LRU) eviction policy for simplicity.
+            -   Expiration Time:            Set an expiration time of 5 minutes for cached entries.
+            -   Cache Compression Ratio:    Assume a conservative compression ratio of 2:1 for cached data.
+            -   Cache Warm-Up Strategy:     Implement a cache warm-up strategy by prepopulating frequently accessed URLs during system initialization.
+            -   Cache Persistence:          Implement a hybrid approach with partial data persistence to disk and in-memory caching for frequently accessed entries.
+            -   Concurrency and Locking:    Implement a concurrency control mechanism, such as fine-grained locking, to handle concurrent access.
+            -   Monitoring and Metrics:     Implement monitoring tools to track cache hit rates, miss rates, and resource usage.
+            -   Scalability:                Choose a cache system that supports horizontal scaling to accommodate increased loads.
+            -   Fault Tolerance:            Implement redundant cache instances and a failover mechanism to handle cache failures.
+            -   Cost Analysis:              Evaluate memory costs based on the cache size needed to accommodate frequently accessed data.
+            -   Testing and Optimization:   Conduct thorough testing to optimize cache configurations for optimal performance.

 -   **Asynchronous Processing:**